ameliabedelia/eukaryote-genome-annotation/de.NBI-genome-annotation-course.md

 This will run the annotation on 4 CPUs (`-c`), and in this case without the very time-consuming repeat-masking step (`-R`) (for an actual annotation project, you should of course NOT skip repeat-masking).
 MAKER still takes some time to run, so you can either take a coffee break, work on the questions in section B1 or start researching details for question QB2.27 (see below).

+Maker saves the output files in a new directory `scaffold.maker.output`.

 Once the program has finished, you can output the annotation using:
 `gff3_merge -g -d scaffold.maker.output/scaffold_master_datastore_index.log`